-The basis of the Group's legal position is that the approval of the merger request for Ilovica 6 and Ilovica 11 concessions, submitted on January 28, 2016 and which is still pending on approval by the Government of the Republic of North Macedonia, would materially change the Group's legal position as these two concessions would be merged into one new exploitation concession which would allow for the submission of all outstanding documentation for an Exploitation Permit approval.
-The approval of the merger request represents a material trigger for the further development of the Ilovica-Shtuka Project.
+The basis of the Group's legal position is that the approval of the merger request for llovica 6 and llovica 11 exploitation concessions, submitted on January 28, 2016 and which is still pending on approval by the Government of the Republic of North Macedonia, would materially change the Group's legal position as these two concessions would be merged into one new exploitation concession which would allow the submission of all outstanding documentation for an Exploitation Permit approval.
+The approval of the merger request represents a material trigger for further development of the llovica-Shtuka Project.